a-mongeon/SynoBackupSensor/README.md

 First of all, I'm using CMS (Centralized Managed System) | https://www.synology.com/knowledgebase/DSM/help/CMS/cms_desc

-This allows to manage multiple NAS, and, for this case, collect HyperBackup Notifications.
+This Synology package allows to manage multiple NAS, and, for this case, collect HyperBackup Notifications.
 CMS use a SQL Lite DataBase to store notifications.
 This means that it's very simple to query this kind of DataBase.

 Imagine we have a dozain of NAS, all connected to the CMS host.
 Backup Notifications are enabled on each NAS.
 The host will receive all notifications relating to backups.